 - Theory: 2-4 2hr lessons

-- Appropriate Novice Glider*
+- Appropriate Novice Glider2

-- Appropriate Harness*
+- Appropriate Harness2

-- Appropriate Reserve Parachute*
+- Appropriate Reserve Parachute2

-* At this time Prairie Paragliding has limited training equipment and cannot accommodate all sizes of student so we do need students to purchase gear at the start of their training.
+2 At this time Prairie Paragliding has limited training equipment and cannot accommodate all sizes of student so we do need students to purchase gear near the start of their training.
 If purchasing new gear is a concern, let us know and we will work with you on alternate arrangements such as finding used gear.
 Please don’t purchase discount gear from unknown parties as it may be stolen, unsafe, or otherwise unacceptable for training.

 This course covers everything a pilot needs to know to receive their HPAC P2 Novice Rating.
 This training is broken into 2 phases to match the HPAC ratings system: